DaemonLoki/stefanblos-website/Content/posts/natural-language-on-ios.md

 This technique allows for recognition of [people, places and organizations](https://developer.apple.com/documentation/naturallanguage/identifying_people_places_and_organizations) in text.
 It gives us the ability to identify these entities without doing any extra work.

 Therefore it could enrich our abilities to show our users relevant information.
-In a messaging app it might show context when discussing about a place to visit or show the stock price of an organization without the user to explicitly ask for it.
+In a messaging app it might show context when discussing about a place to visit or show the stock price of an organization without the user needing to explicitly ask for it.

 These might sound like small additions but - depending on the app we're building - we can achieve quite magical results with this kind of smart features built into our apps.